 6. Coupling Bolts.
 AMS 6378D, galvanized as specified in Section 1105.02(s) and according to ASTM A 153.

 (c) Fabrication.
 Cut, drill or punch holes in parts or members, before galvanizing.
 Furnish a statement, before the beginning of galvanizing, showing the carbon content of the steel to be galvanized.
-Hot-dip- galvanize posts and hardware after fabrication, as specified in Section 1105.02(s).
+Hot-dip galvanize posts and hardware after fabrication, as specified in Section 1105.02(s).
 Bolts, nuts, and washers to be galvanized according to ASTM B 695 and B 696 and according to the coating thickness, adherence, and quality requirements of ASTM A 153 (AASHTO M 232).

 1103.08 BREAKAWAY STEEL POSTS (FOR POST MOUNTED SIGNS, TYPE B AND DISTANCE MARKERS)—